db0/godot-card-game-framework/README.md

 ### Card Rotation

 Click on either the 'T' or '@' buttons.
 Click again the same button to revert to 0 degrees.

 ### Tokens/Counters

-Click on the 'O' Button, to start adding random tokens to the card.
+Click on the 'O' Button, to start adding one of four random tokens to the card.

-Click on the +/- buttons next to each Token to add/remove that specifically
+Click on the +/- buttons next to each Token to add/remove that token specifically

 ### Card Flip Face-Up/Face-Down